 “The huge adjustment for me was living in Brooklyn,” Nimmo said.
 “I’m used to 60,000.
 You can see for about 40 miles.
 Then you hop into the middle of 5 million people, where everybody’s on top of each other.”

-- But in June 2011, the Mets drafted him in the first round, and he signed.
+- But in June 2011, the Mets drafted him in the first round, and he signed (see Transactions below)

-Wyoming does not have high school baseball and has produced just two draft picks the past decade.
-Nimmo became the state's highest pick and only first round choice ever in June 2011.
+Wyoming does not have high school baseball and has produced just two draft picks in 10 years.
+Nimmo became the state's highest pick ever in June 2011.

 That is when the Mets chose Brandon as their first round pick, the 13th player taken overall.
 And he signed on the August 15 deadline for a bonus of $2.1 million, via scout Jim Reeves.
 Nimmo is the first Wyoming high school player ever selected in the first round.